Stanford Children's Health Staff

 Coral Oropeza has worked for Stanford Children's Hospital since 2007 in the Neuroscience Department.
 She is bilingual in English and Spanish and provides excellent customer service.

-Other Clinicians in the Clinical Program
+Other Associated with the Clinical Program

 Eilish Byrne PT, DSc, PCS